 The table below provides an overview of the Plan's Prescription Drug Product coverage.
-It includes Copay amounts that apply when you have a prescription filled at a Pharmacy.
+It includes Coinsurance amounts that apply when you have a prescription filled at a Network or Non-Network Pharmacy.
 For detailed descriptions of your Benefits, refer to Retail and Mail Order in this section.
-There is a separate Out-of-Pocket maximum for Outpatient Prescription Drugs.
-For individuals, the Out-of-Pocket maximum is \$2,000 and for families, it is \$4,000.